unstoppabledomains/resolution-service/README.md

 | GET /domains/:domainName | Gets the resolution of the specified domain. |
 | GET /status              | Gets the synchronization status.             |
 | GET /api-docs            | Returns a swagger documentation page.        |

+> Note: The `/domains` endpoints require an API key.
+The key must be provided as `Bearer` authentication header for requests.
+New keys must be added manually to the database (see [API keys](#api-keys) for more info).

 ## Development notes